Alice060325/FITE2010_GP/README.md

 Compile contracts:
 npx hardhat compile

-Deploy to a testnet (e.g., Sepolia): npx hardhat run scripts/interact.js
+Deploy to a testnet:
+npx hardhat --network sepolia run scripts/deploy.js

+To mint a Card:
+mintCard(int i), where int i = 1-5

 Go to your MetaMask wallet and import the card as an NFT.